f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

 **Narrative:**

-Following your succssful Web Application Firewall deployment, you have been alerted by your application team that there are concerns about credential stuffing attacks and malicious bots.
+Following your successful Web Application Firewall deployment, you have been alerted by your application team that there are concerns about credential stuffing attacks and malicious bots.
 The application owners are concerned that the credential credential stuffing could lead to issues with attackers taking over accounts and leading to fraud and loss